nekudo/Angela/README.md

 The job server is Angelas main process.
 It manages all your workers, listens for new job-requests, distributes these jobs to your workers and send back responses to the client.
 One server can manage multiple pools of workers and hence handle various types of jobs.

 The job server will fire up worker-processes as defined in your project configuration.
-It will monitor the wokers and for example restart processes if a worker crashes.
+It will monitor the workers and for example restart processes if a worker crashes.

 It is also capable of basic load-balancing so jobs will always be passed to the next idle worker.

 ### Worker

 Angela provides an API to easily build worker processes.
 Each worker typically does one kind of job (even though in can handle multiple types).
-You would than start multiple pools of worker processes which than handle the different kind of jobs required in your application.
+You would than start multiple pools of worker processes which handle the different kind of jobs required in your application.

 __Example__
 ```php